-Science has proven the mental and physical benefits to spending time outdoors and we need that more than ever in the depths of winter.
+Science has proven the mental and physical benefits to spending time outdoors and we need that more than ever in the depths of winter and especially this year.
 So, to boost the mood and immune system of the whole family this winter, wrap the kids up warm and try one of these cold weather activities.

 Build an outdoor kitchen

 Whilst we may dream of snow in winter, what we usually get is mud!
 Use that glorious squelchy stuff at play time by building an outdoor kitchen, perfect for rustling up mud pies.

 Your mud kitchen can be as simple as a plank of wood balanced on bricks to make a work surface and a variety of old saucepans for ‘cooking’, or you can be more ambitious.
 There are some great ideas on Pinterest and instructions for creating a pallet kitchen here.

 Food and shelter is scarce at this time of the year for our little feathered friends, so why not give them a helping hand with this simple bird feeder.
 Using just string, sticks, fruit and seeds, it’s easy for small hands to master and once completed will make your garden a prime birdwatching spot.